VocAddict/UTAText/contents/preface.md

 layout: page
 ---

-Welcome to *UTAText: The Open Source UTAU Textbook*, an Open VocalSynth Initiative resource.
+Welcome to *UTAText: The Open Source UTAU Textbook*, an {GROUP NAME} resource.
 This textbook was written to increase access to high-quality learning materials at little to no cost to fans, users, and researchers alike.

-### About Open VocalSynth Initiative   {#eip-29}
+### About {GROUP NAME}   {#eip-29}

-Open VocalSynth Initiative is a nonprofit based at Rice University, and it’s our mission to improve student access to education.
+{GROUP NAME} is a nonprofit based at Rice University, and it’s our mission to improve student access to education.
 Our first openly licensed college textbook was published in 2012, and our library has since scaled to over 20 books for college and AP courses used by hundreds of thousands of students.
 Our adaptive learning technology, designed to improve learning outcomes through personalized educational paths, is being piloted in college courses throughout the country.
-Through our partnerships with philanthropic foundations and our alliance with other educational resource organizations, Open VocalSynth Initiative is breaking down the most common barriers to learning and empowering students and instructors to succeed.
+Through our partnerships with philanthropic foundations and our alliance with other educational resource organizations, {GROUP NAME} is breaking down the most common barriers to learning and empowering students and instructors to succeed.

-### About Open VocalSynth Initiative Resources   {#eip-714}
+### About {GROUP NAME} Resources   {#eip-714}

 #### Customization   {#eip-406}

-*UTAText: The Open Source UTAU Textbook* is licensed under a Creative Commons Attribution 4.0 International (CC BY) license, which means that you can distribute, remix, and build upon the content, as long as you provide attribution to Open VocalSynth Initiative and its content contributors.
+*UTAText: The Open Source UTAU Textbook* is licensed under a Creative Commons Attribution 4.0 International (CC BY) license, which means that you can distribute, remix, and build upon the content, as long as you provide attribution to {GROUP NAME} and its content contributors.

 Because our books are openly licensed, you are free to use the entire book or pick and choose the sections that are most relevant to the needs of your course.
 Feel free to remix the content by assigning your students certain chapters and sections in your syllabus, in the order that you prefer.
 You can even provide a direct link in your syllabus to the sections in the web view of your book.

-Instructors also have the option of creating a customized version of their Open VocalSynth Initiative book.
+Instructors also have the option of creating a customized version of their {GROUP NAME} book.
 The custom version can be made available to students in low-cost print or digital form through their campus bookstore.
-Visit your book page on ovsi.org for more information.
+Visit your book page on utatext.voxil.net for more information.

 #### Errata   {#eip-270}

-All Open VocalSynth Initiative textbooks undergo a rigorous review process.
+All {GROUP NAME} textbooks undergo a rigorous review process.
 However, like any professional-grade textbook, errors sometimes occur.
 Since our books are web based, we can make updates periodically when deemed pedagogically necessary.
-If you have a correction to suggest, submit it through the link on your book page on ovsi.org.
-Subject matter experts review all errata suggestions.
-Open VocalSynth Initiative is committed to remaining transparent about all updates, so you will also find a list of past errata changes on your book page on ovsi.org.
+If you have a correction to suggest, submit it through the link on your book page on utatext.voxil.net.
+Subject matter experts review all errata suggestions. {GROUP NAME} is committed to remaining transparent about all updates, so you will also find a list of past errata changes on your book page on utatext.voxil.net.

 #### Format   {#eip-626}

-You can access this textbook for free in web view or PDF through ovsi.org, and for a low cost in print.
+You can access this textbook for free in web view or PDF through utatext.voxil.net, and for a low cost in print.

 ### About *UTAText: The Open Source UTAU Textbook*